-Regardless of whether you are a customer, prospective customer, applicant or visitor to our website: We, Ferd.
-SCHMETZ GmbH (referred to below as: “SCHMETZ” or “we") take the protection of your personal data very seriously.
+Regardless of whether you are a customer, interested party, applicant or visitor to our website: We, Ferd.
+Schmetz GmbH (hereinafter: "SCHMETZ", "we") take the protection of your personal data very seriously.
 But what does this mean in concrete terms?

-In the following, we enable you to gain an insight into the personal data we collect from you and how we process it.
-Furthermore, you will receive an overview of the rights you are entitled to according to applicable data protection law.
-We will also provide you with a contact person if you have any further questions.
+In the following, we provide you with an insight into what personal data we collect from you and in what form we process it.
+Furthermore, you will receive an overview of the rights to which you are entitled under applicable data protection law.
+In addition, we will provide you with the names of your contact persons should you have any further questions.

-As the party responsible within the meaning of the applicable data protection laws, we
+As the responsible party within the meaning of the applicable data protection laws, we take, the

-take all measures required by the applicable data protection legislation to ensure the protection of your personal data.
+all measures required under applicable data protection law to ensure the protection of your personal data.

-The applicable legislation defines the processing of personal data as activities such as the collection, recording, organisation, sorting, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, comparison or association, limitation, deletion or destruction of personal data.
+The legislator understands the processing of personal data as activities such as collecting, recording, organizing, arranging, storing, adapting or modifying, reading, retrieving, using, disclosing by transmission, dissemination or any other form of making available, comparing or linking, restricting, erasing or destroying personal data.